 These mechanics were built on further in The Legend of Zelda: Skyward Sword, but a lot of people struggled to master Link's new, physical skillset.
 If you flailed around aimlessly you were going nowhere, but methodical timing and angled movements with the Wiimote yielded incredibly satisfying results.
 Skyward Sword had its issues, but the forthcoming Zelda for the Wii U has its work cut out to improve on its predecessor's combat, once it'd comfortably clicked into a riot of rhythmic aggression.

 Silent Hill: Shattered Memories used the device to terrifying effect.
 The internal speaker on the Wiimote rang occasionally and talked to you like a possessed phone, while the pointer on screen acted as a torch in darker areas.
-Sounds entirely standard, yet the game psychoanalysed where you pointed at most, working out if you were a completest exploring every corner, or a pervert constantly shifting the camera to look at a nurse's cleavage.
+Sounds entirely standard, yet the game psychoanalyzed where you pointed at most, working out if you were a completest exploring every corner, or a pervert constantly shifting the camera to look at a nurse's cleavage.

-Resident Evil 4 (and, indeed, third-person action adventuring) was perfected with the updated controls the game's Wii port brought into action, and Okami's central gameplay mechanic of drawing Japanese characters on the screen suddenly felt natural after it'd debuted with only the PlayStation 2's analogue sticks for support.
+Resident Evil 4 (and, indeed, third-person action adventuring) was perfected with the updated controls the game's Wii port brought into action, and Okami's central gameplay mechanic of drawing Japanese characters on the screen suddenly felt natural after it'd debuted with only the PlayStation 2's analog sticks for support.

 The Wiimote continually opened up opportunities a traditional gamepad could not: it brought much-needed physical interaction to on-rails shooters, freshened up point 'n' click puzzlers and made using your console to browse the internet rather less of a chore.
-Zack & Wiki felt like the logical evolution of Monkey Island-like puzzlers, World of Goo felt like a spiritual successor to Lemmings, and the awesome Sin & Punishment: Star Successor took on-rails shooters to their peak by adding free-flowing movement as you moved and fired There is a blueprint within its mechanics for the best Starfox title yet to be realised.
+Zack & Wiki felt like the logical evolution of Monkey Island-like puzzlers, World of Goo felt like a spiritual successor to Lemmings, and the awesome Sin & Punishment: Star Successor took on-rails shooters to their peak by adding free-flowing movement as you moved and fired There is a blueprint within its mechanics for the best Starfox title yet to be realized.

 Like the scrum that follows any innovation, as soon as there was money to be made a host of less-able advocates of the Wii's motion controls set about exploiting them.
 Developers crowbarred in completely inappropriate moves and gimmicks which did nothing to play to the platform's strengths.
 And the Wii certainly suffered its share of games where waving the Wiimote around was pretty much all you did, with no real reason to, or weight behind your actions.
-But when people did embrace the scheme in the right way, realising its flexibility and potential for accessible yet surprisingly complex play mechanics, the results were often spectacular.
+But when people did embrace the scheme in the right way, realizing its flexibility and potential for accessible yet surprisingly complex play mechanics, the results were often spectacular.

 I wonder where a second iteration of the Wiimote would have taken us?
 A revised model would no doubt have linked the Nunchuk wirelessly, and perhaps taken on a more ergonomic design.
 Alas, it seems we'll never know.